Inksaver/Shmup_With_Pygame_Love2D_Monogame/README.md

 # Shmup_With_Pygame_Love2D_Monogame
-Comparing and contrasting a simple shoot-em-up with Python + Pygame, Lua + Love2D and C# + Monogamee
+Comparing and contrasting a simple shoot-em-up with Python + Pygame, Lua + Love2D and C# + Monogame

 This repository is based on the Shmup! game written in Python and Pygame on the Youtube channel KidsCanCode starting with the first part at https://www.youtube.com/watch?v=nGufy7weyGY